 The sweetest place on earth hosts Hershey Sweet Lights.
 The whole town smells like chocolate with their chocolate kiss street lamps, and to top it off, they have a magical wonderland of lights while you stay warm in your car as your drive through Hershey Sweet Lights.
 With over 600 lighted animation displays as you drive the 2-mile wooded path, you will find it is a spellbinding experience of glimmering lights.

-Nominated as one of USA Today’s Best Public Holiday Lights Display in 2020, Hershey Sweet Lights is open each evening until January 1.
+Nominated as one of USA Today’s Best Public Holiday Lights Displays in 2020, Hershey Sweet Lights is open each evening starting November 11 and running until January 1.
 Check their website for details.

-An old fashioned amusement park is transformed into a twinkling wonderland at Holiday Lights on the Lake.
-The drive-through Christmas lights display boasts over one million lights.
+An old-fashioned amusement park is transformed into a twinkling wonderland at Holiday Lights on the Lake.
+The 51-acre drive-through Christmas lights display is entering its 26th year in operation and boasts over 1 million lights.
 Listen on your radio to 88.5 FM and enjoy synchronized Christmas carols and lights.
 When you come to the end of the spellbinding display, visit the gift shop for unique ornaments, decorations, and that special holiday gift.
 Local crafters also have handmade holiday decorations and delicious baked goods available.
 Check out the miniature railroad display before you leave.

 An amusement park all decked out for the holidays!
 Kennywood Park becomes a twinkling wonderland with over two million Christmas lights.
 Kennywood Lights deck the halls to the max, and you will marvel at the tallest Christmas tree in the Keystone state.
-It’s 100 feet tall.
-End the evening with a spectacular twinkling light show over the lagoon choreographed to your favorite Christmas melodies.
-There are two different shows, and each show lasts 10 minutes, so time your visit to take in both shows.
+It’s 100 feet tall and boasts over 250,000 lights!

-Considered the most immersive drive-through Christmas light experience on Earth, Shadrack’s Christmas Wonderland is the world’s largest drive-through fully synchronized light and music show.
-A fairly new light extravaganza at the Big Butler Fairgrounds, it features thousands of vibrant LED Christmas lights and custom-built displays.
+Considered the most immersive drive-through Christmas light experience on Earth, Shadrack’s Christmas Wonderland is the world’s largest drive-through, fully synchronized light and music show.
+In 2022, the light show moved from the fairgrounds to Coopers Lake in Butler.
+This will provide a better layout and driving route.
+A fairly new light extravaganza features thousands of vibrant LED Christmas lights and custom-built displays.